-The current situation is highly unusual and not something that most businesses would have expected, let alone planned for.
-Although the current situation is expected to last a while, we all need to keep our businesses running and our staff paid to the best of our abilities.
-It looks like the government will step in with a range of grants and recommendations to help us all survive the current crisis in good shape, so how do we keep marketing and promoting our businesses during this period:
+The last 4 months have been highly unusual and not something that most businesses would have expected, let alone planned for.
+Although the situation is improving, it will likely last for a while longer and have far-reaching consequences.
+We all need to keep our businesses running and our staff paid to the best of our abilities, and thanks in part to the government grants and recommendations to help us all survive there are steps we can take to keep marketing and promoting our businesses during this period:

 Marketing is an essential activity for businesses, whatever their sector.
 The products and services that most companies provide are still required.
 For some businesses carrying on as normal won’t be possible, but it is more important than ever to think about the future as well as the present.